 - Proximity – How close is the news to the audience?
 This video was made in Bend.
 The locals only audience is in Bend.
 Check.

 - Prominence – How well known is the subject?
-Since MJ’s recent, tragic death, everyone knows about those lovable Michael Jackson Thriller Dancing Zombies.
+Since MJ’s bright career and tragic death, everyone knows about those lovable Michael Jackson Thriller Dancing Zombies.
 Check.

 - Human Interest – Does it appeal to us emotionally?
 Those of us around in the early 1980’s often feel nostalgic about the days that MTV played videos.
 Sure, it’s cheesy, but we fondly remember the heightened anticipation of a new Michael Jackson album that defined popular culture at that time.
 Check.